YouTube-Enhancer/extension/README.md

 - **Enable Scroll Wheel Volume Control:** Allows users to use the scroll wheel to control the volume of the video they're watching.

-- **OSD Color:** Users can choose the color of the On-Screen Display (OSD) for volume control.
+- **OSD Color:** Choose the color of the On-Screen Display (OSD) for volume control.

-- **OSD Type:** Choose the type of OSD, including text, line, round, or no display.
+- **OSD Type:** Define the type of OSD, including text, line, round, or no display.

-- **OSD Position:** Define where the OSD should be displayed on the screen (top left, top right, bottom left, bottom right, or center).
+- **OSD Position:** Set where the OSD should be displayed on the screen (top left, top right, bottom left, bottom right, or center).

 - **OSD Opacity:** Adjust the opacity of the OSD for better visibility.